mriglobal/pangia_gui/README.md

 connecting into Thunderbolt ports (look for the downward-arrow lightning symbol).
 If the eGPU and eGFX chassis are compatible, the computer will have access to the connected Thunderbolt device.
-You may verify/troubleshoot this as follows: 1.
-In a terminal window, run the command `cat /sys/bus/thunderbolt/devices/0-3/authorized`.
-If the computer can see and has authorized access to the eGPU, this will return a `1`.
+You may verify/troubleshoot this as follows:

+1. In a terminal window, run the command
+    `cat /sys/bus/thunderbolt/devices/0-3/authorized`.
+If the computer
+    can see and has authorized access to the eGPU, this will return a `1`.
 Please note that there may be variation in the above command depending on your system - the `0-3` may instead be `0-0`, `0-1`, `0-2`, or something else; the best way to verify is to navigate to `/sys/bus/thunderbolt/devices/` and see what is present.
-2. If the above command does not return a `1`, run the command
-`sudo sh -c 'echo 1 > /sys/bus/thunderbolt/devices/0-3/authorized'` in
-order to grant access to the GPU, making any needed changes to the path as described in Step 1.
+2. If the above command does not return a `1`, run the command `sudo sh -c 'echo 1 > /sys/bus/thunderbolt/devices/0-3/authorized'` in order to grant access to the GPU, making any needed changes to the path as described in Step 1.
 Verify eGPU visibility by running the command `lspci | grep -i nvidia`, which will return information on the connected eGPU.
+3. Alternatively, adjusting Thunderbolt 3 security settings to “Legacy Mode” in the BIOS under “Advanced Settings” will automatically echo a `1` into the above file for you.

 Upgrade the Linux kernel and prepare your system for eGPU processing.
 For each of these commands, press `y` when asked whether you’d like to